umairishaq/aws-container-devsecops-workshop/docs/00-env-setup.md

-# Module 1 <small>Environment Setup</small>
+# Module 0 <small>Environment Setup</small>

 **Time**: 15 minutes

-In the first module you will be configuring the initial pipeline and setting up the Anchore service which you will be integrating the pipeline with later on in this workshop.
-This module requires you to run two different <a href="https://aws.amazon.com/cloudformation/" target="_blank">AWS CloudFormation</a> templates which will automate the creation of the pipeline and Anchore service.
+In the first module you will be configuring the initial pipeline and setting up the Anchore service which you will be integrating into the pipeline later on in this workshop.
+This module requires you to run two different <a href="https://aws.amazon.com/cloudformation/" target="_blank">AWS CloudFormation</a> templates, which will automate the creation of the pipeline and Anchore service.
 You will then walk through each stage and manually configure the security testing.

 ## Deploy the Anchore service

 The first CloudFormation you run will create the Anchore vulnerability scanning service.

-Before you deploy the CloudFormation template feel free to view it <a href="https://github.com/aws-samples/aws-container-devsecops-workshop/blob/master/anchore/anchore-fargate.yml" target="_blank">here</a href>.
+!!! info "Before you deploy the CloudFormation template feel free to view it <a href="https://github.com/aws-samples/aws-container-devsecops-workshop/blob/master/anchore/anchore-fargate.yml" target="_blank">here</a href>."

 Region| Deploy
 ------|-----